FuelLabs/intro-to-sway/README.md

 }
 ```

-Because we only want to be able to call this function once (right after the contract is deployed), we'll require that the owner value still needs to be set.
-To do that, we can use the `is_none` method to check if an Option type is `None`.
+Because we only want to be able to call this function once (right after the contract is deployed), we'll require that the owner value still needs be `None`.
+To do that, we can use the `is_none` method, which checks if an Option type is `None`.

 ```rust
 let owner = storage.owner;